1.0 OUR CORE BELIEFS REGARDING USER PRIVACY AND DATA PROTECTION

 b.To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 6.0 ABOUT THIS WEBSITE’S SERVER

 There are a number of protective measures in operation to ensure the safe storage of all data held on our servers, an overview of these measures can be found at this link.

 MyOutdoors utilizes SSL encyption (HTTPS://) for all traffic between this website and your browser.

 7.0 OUR THIRD PARTY DATA PROCESSORS

 We use a number of third parties to process personal data on our behalf.
 These third parties have been carefully chosen and all of them comply with the legislation set out in section 2.0.
-All 3 of these third parties are based in the USA and are EU-U.S Privacy Shield compliant.
+Both of these third parties are based in the USA and are EU-U.S Privacy Shield compliant.